u-random/Simple-ROC-Sim/readme.md

 https://github.com/edvart-ros/unity_asv_sim/assets/94528774/35275add-04a7-4d5d-b1de-eafd5a51cb38

+This project was primarily worked on as part of my EE BSc thesis.
+I am now out of university, working, and unfortunately don't have time to maintain it.
+Still, I'm happy to provide some advice sorting out issues that come up.
+Unity is cool!
+And so is ROS and ASVs!

 ## Features
 - ROS/ROS2 integration with Unity ROS-TCP-Connector (https://github.com/Unity-Technologies/ROS-TCP-Connector)
 - High quality water system through Unity's HDRP Water System (https://blog.unity.com/engine-platform/new-hdrp-water-system-in-2022-lts-and-2023-1)